Work and Pensions Select Committee

 The Work and Pensions Select Committee is a select committee of the House of Commons in the Parliament of the United Kingdom.
 The remit of the committee is to examine the expenditure, administration, and policy of the Department for Work and Pensions and its associated public bodies.

 Membership

-The full membership of the committee in the 58th Parliament is as follows:
+Membership of the committee is as follows:

+Changes since 2024

+2019-2024 Parliament

+The chair was elected on 29 January 2020, with the members of the committee being announced on 2 March 2020.

-Changes 2019-present
+Changes 2019-2024

 2017-2019 Parliament

 The chair was elected on 12 July 2017, with the members of the committee being announced on 11 September 2017.

 Changes 2017–2019

 2015-2017 Parliament

 The chair was elected on 18 June 2015, with members being announced on 8 July 2015.

 Changes 2015-2017

 2010-2015 Parliament

 The chair was elected on 10 June 2010, with members being announced on 12 July 2010.

 Changes 2010-2015

 Significant inquiries

 The committee has been involved in a number of significant investigations.

 Welfare safety net inquiry (2015)

 On 18 September 2015, the committee announced that it was beginning an enquiry into the 'welfare safety net'.
 The committee's chair, in launching the enquiry, said:

 "There is a great deal of concern that some of the least advantaged people are slipping through our safety net into a state of hunger.
 Our welfare safety net has developed over decades because there is a level below which we as a society do not believe anyone should fall, no matter where they live.
 We want to understand how local councils are adapting and coping with the changes in benefits and the extra responsibilities on them to meet genuine need and maintain that basic safety net."